codinghedgehog/twstak/README.md

 Tradewars Port Report

 This is a standalone Python script that can read in a previously saved output of the Computer Interrogation Mode's Warp and Port report and generate the same trade advisor output as from the twstak-trader script.
 Basically this is an offline (file-based) version of the twstak-trader's trade advisor feature.

+# stak-port-report-by-commodity.py
+TradeWars 2002 Simple Telnet Auto Keyer (Port Report by Commodity app)

+Prereqs: Pyautogui, Pygtail

+This is a Python 3 (3.6) script based on TWSTAK that queries the known ports of a player's universe and sorts them by commodities bought and orders them by amount of commodities bought.
+This is useful for planning destinations when doing planetary twarp trading.